DeepRegNet/DeepReg/README.md

 **DeepReg is a freely available, community-supported open-source toolkit for research in medical image registration using deep learning.**

-The current version is implemented as a Tensorflow 2-based framework, and contains implementations for unsupervised- and weaky-supervised algorithms with their combinations and variants.
+The current version is implemented as a [Tensorflow 2](https://www.tensorflow.org/)-based framework, and contains implementations for unsupervised- and weaky-supervised algorithms with their combinations and variants.
 DeepReg has a practical focus on growing and diverse clinical applications, as seen in the provided [examples](./docs/tutorial_demo.md).
 Read the [documentation and tutorials](https://deepregnet.github.io/DeepReg/#/) for more details.

-[Get involved](./docs/CONTRIBUTING.md) and help make DeepReg better!

 ---

 ## Features

-> _Right now, DeepReg is still under-development - however, many tutorials, demos and much of the core funtionality are already accessible._
+> _Right now, DeepReg is still under-development - however, many tutorials, demos and much of the core functionality are already accessible._

 DeepReg **extends and simplifies workflows for medical imaging researchers** working in Tensorflow 2, and can be easily installed and used across multiple platforms for **rapid